 As I came out of the baggage area I could see him waiting for me in a ridiculous blue suit.
 He did look a prat.
 What had I ever seen in him?
 Rob was plain boring, too subservient, too impressed by my flashy car, my dad, our mansion and anyway he had awful dress sense and was embarrassing to be seen with in public.
 Never-the-less he was reliable, did spoil me and, to give him his due, was quite good looking aside from his clothes.

-Dad told me that I must spend a month in each department of the business so that I’d know every aspect of it before I started the job he had in mind for me, whatever that was.
+Dad told me that I must spend some time in each department of the business so that I’d know every aspect of it before I started the job he had in mind for me, whatever that was.
 He imagined, I suppose, that eventually I’d be one of the Directors.
-So far I’d just done the office, checking the invoices against the delivery notes and booking out goods to the stores, sitting in with the buyers when reps showed their wares, that sort of thing.
+So far I’d just been in the office, checking the invoices against the delivery notes and booking out goods to the stores, sitting in with the buyers when reps showed their wares, that sort of thing.
 I was expected to go into the stores for the next stage and I wasn’t looking forward to this.

 We arrived home mid afternoon— I still live with my Dad I’m ashamed to admit.
 I thanked Rob but didn’t invite him in saying I needed to recover from the journey.
-He said he had booked a table at The Yellow Broom, an expensive restaurant about 30 minutes drive away as he knew I was going to be on my own.
+He had booked a table at The Yellow Broom, an expensive restaurant about 30 minutes drive away as he knew I was going to be on my own.
 That was typical of his thoughtfulness but I wanted control of the evening and to get the split over as soon as possible so I was in two minds as to whether to accept or decline.
 In the end I accepted but persuaded him that I should drive, saying I missed driving whilst away.